nalisonia/CtrlALtElite-/README.md

 This project was built using React and all dependencies are located in [package.json](../CtrlALtElite-/GlamByManpreet/package.json).

-We recommend using npm to install this project.
+We recommend using the npm tool to install this project.
 You can do so from a command-line interface by executing the following command:

 ```
 npm install